pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.chats/llm-chats.md

 Out of the box, the LLM xpack provides wrappers for text generation and embedding LLMs.
 For text generation, you can use native wrappers for the OpenAI chat model and HuggingFace models running locally.
 Many other popular models, including Azure OpenAI, HuggingFace (when using their API) or Gemini can be used with the [`LiteLLM`](/developers/user-guide/llm-xpack/llm-chats#litellm) wrapper.
 To check the full list of providers supported by LiteLLM check [LiteLLM documentation](https://docs.litellm.ai/docs/providers).
 ::if{path="/llm-xpack/"}
-Currently, Pathway provides wrappers for the following LLMs:
+Currently, Pathway Live Data Framework provides wrappers for the following LLMs:
 - [OpenAI](/developers/user-guide/llm-xpack/llm-chats#openaichat)
 - [LiteLLM](/developers/user-guide/llm-xpack/llm-chats#litellm)
 - [Hugging Face Pipeline](/developers/user-guide/llm-xpack/llm-chats#hugging-face-pipeline)
 - [Cohere](/developers/user-guide/llm-xpack/llm-chats#cohere)
 ::
 ::if{path="/templates/"}
-Currently, Pathway provides wrappers for the following LLMs:
+Currently, Pathway Live Data Framework provides wrappers for the following LLMs:
 - [OpenAI](/developers/user-guide/llm-xpack/llm-chats#openaichat)
 - [LiteLLM](/developers/user-guide/llm-xpack/llm-chats#litellm)
 - [Hugging Face Pipeline](/developers/user-guide/llm-xpack/llm-chats#hugging-face-pipeline)